Child marriage in the United States: Idaho

-In February 2019, a bipartisan anti-child marriage bill was voted down 39-28 by the Idaho House of Representatives.
-The bill would have made it illegal for anyone under 16 to get married, and for 16- and 17-year-olds it would have required the consent of parents, a judge, and the minor themselves.
+In February 2019, a bipartisan anti-child marriage bill was voted down 39–28 by the Idaho House of Representatives.
+The bill would have made it illegal for anyone under 16 to get married.
+For 16- and 17-year-olds, it would have required the consent of parents, a judge, and the minor themselves.
 Idaho now has one of the highest rates of child marriage in the United States.

-Representatives Bryan Zollinger and Julianne Young voted against, citing their opinion that judges should not be involved in marriages, and that parental consent was sufficient.
+Representatives Bryan Zollinger and Julianne Young voted against, citing their opinion that judges should not be involved in marriages and that parental consent was sufficient.
 Representative Christy Zito complained that the bill would make it harder for people to start families if they conceive a child underage, compared to abortion.

 In 2020, similar legislation passed.
 The minimum age for marriage in Idaho is currently 16 with parental consent and no more than a three-year age difference between the marrying parties.

+Indiana

+In March 2020, Indiana raised the minimum age for marriage from 15 to 16 with judicial approval if the intended spouse is no more than four years older.
+The new law also eliminated Indiana's previous exception that allowed minors to marry if they were pregnant.